the-vergil/SMS-Spam-Classification/README.md

 This is a SMS spam classification project.
 It takes input text from the user and tells whether the text/message is spam or not.

 ### What is SMS Spam?
-SMS Spam is any junk mesage delivered to a moile phone as text mesaging through the Short Message Service (SMS).
+SMS Spam is any junk mesage delivered to a mobile phone as text messaging through the Short Message Service (SMS).

 ### How the project is made?
 - The whole project is based on python programming langauge.